HGARgG-0710/math-expressions.js/README.md

 ### 5.average

 This function takes a numeric array and returns an arithmetic mean of all its values.
-An average may be truncated or not, depending upon the fact was a second argument (a boolean) passed (as true) or not (or passed, but as false).
-This may be useful, when you want to get a truncated average.
+The average may be truncated or not, depending upon the fact whether the second argument (a boolean) was passed (as true) or not (or passed, but as false).

 From math-expressions.js: